ktaylor63/southeast/site/content/chattahoochee-forest/homepage.md

 ## Public use opportunities

-{{< figure class="photo-right" src="/images/pages/chattahoochee-river-rodeo-flyer-2020.jpg" link="/pdf/flier/chattahoochee-river-rodeo-flyer-2020.jpg" alt="A flier of upcoming fishing events; see the events page for more details" caption="2020 fishing rodeos.
-Click to enlarge." >}}
+{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nfh-rodeo-2020.jpg" alt="A flier of upcoming fishing events; see the events page for more details" caption="2020 fishing rodeos." >}}

 The hatchery provides environmental education and public outreach opportunities to visitors, school groups, and various other organizations.
 The environmental education program is designed to promote a conservation ethic and to develop interest in recreational fishing opportunities.